danielhrisca/asammdf/documentation/intro.rst

 * append new channels
 * read unsorted MDF v3 and v4 files
 * read CAN bus logging files
+* extract CAN signals from anonymous CAN bu logging measurements
 * filter a subset of channels from original mdf file
 * cut measurement to specified time interval
 * convert to different mdf version